xicato/xig-documentation/api_doc.md

 * **Permission:**

-  `manage`. *NOTE*: You will need permissions for both networks for this operation to proceed.
+  `manage`. *NOTE*: This permission is required for both the current and new networks for the operation to proceed.

 * **URL Parameters:**

   Required:
     * `network` : The network the target device is on.
 For unsecured devices, use 'Unsecured'.
     * `device_id` : The target device ID.
 This _cannot_ be a group or a sensor.
     * `new_network` : The desired network that the device will move to.
-To remove a secure network from a device, use 'Unsecured'.
+To remove a secure network from a device, use 'unsecured'. *NOTE*: A device cannot be moved directly from one secure network to a second secure network, the operation must be first secure network to unsecured to second secure network.

 * **Data Parameters:**